Hameed556/Healthlang-ai-mvp/README.md

 # HealthLang AI MVP

-An English-first, safety-forward medical assistant built with FastAPI that consults an MCP server and optional RAG to provide concise, cited guidance.
+An English-first, safety-forward medical assistant built with FastAPI that consults an MCP serv## 🌐 Real-time Knowledge with Tavily

+The system integrates Tavily Search API for real-time general knowledge queries, ensuring current and accurate information:

+**Key Features:**
+- **Current Information**: Access to real-time data for questions about current events, leadership, recent developments
+- **General Knowledge**: Complements medical expertise with broader knowledge base
+- **Reliable Sources**: Search results from authoritative websites with proper citations
+- **Automatic Detection**: System automatically determines when to use Tavily vs. medical sources
+- **ChromaDB Caching**: Results cached locally for improved performance

+**When Tavily is Used:**
+- General knowledge questions ("Who's the president?", "What's the latest news about...")
+- Current events and recent developments
+- Non-medical factual queries that benefit from real-time information
+- Questions where the LLM's training data might be outdated

+**Configuration:**
+- `TAVILY_API_KEY` - Your Tavily Search API key (required for real-time features)
+- Automatically integrates with existing RAG workflow
+- Uses advanced search depth for higher quality results (2 API credits per query)

+## 🏗️ MCP Integration

+The system uses an HTTP-based MCP (Model Context Protocol) client to fetch external medical context:and optional RAG with real-time knowledge via Tavily Search to provide concise, cited guidance.
 It defaults to English and can respond in Nigerian Pidgin on explicit request.
 Powered by configurable LLM providers (Groq primary by default, X.AI optional).

 ## 🚀 Features

 - **English-first Chat**: All user inputs and chatbot responses are handled in English by default
 - **Provider-flexible LLM**: Configurable primary provider (Groq by default with meta-llama/llama-4-maverick-17b-128e-instruct; X.AI as optional alternative)
-- **Hybrid Context**: Optional RAG + external MCP tools (health topics, PubMed, clinical trials, etc.)
+- **Hybrid Context**: Optional RAG + external MCP tools (health topics, PubMed, clinical trials, etc.) + real-time knowledge via Tavily Search
+- **Real-time Knowledge**: Tavily Search API integration for current information and general knowledge queries
 - **MCP Integration**: HTTP client with robust error handling; graceful fallbacks when MCP unavailable
 - **Friendly Medical Persona**: Safety guardrails, "My take" opinions, Nigerian Pidgin only on explicit request
 - **Neat Sources**: Compact citations from PubMed/MCP/RAG with structured metadata